Computational-Plant-Science/pycyapi/README.md

 ## Development

-To set up a development environment, clone the repo with `git clone https://github.com/Computational-Plant-Science/pydeapi.git`.
+To set up a development environment, clone the repo with `git clone https://github.com/Computational-Plant-Science/pycyde.git`.
+You can create a Python3 virtual environment with e.g., `python3 -m venv .`, then install dependencies with `pip3 install -r requirements.txt`.

 ### Tests

-TODO
+#### Unit

+To run unit tests, run `python3 -m pytest pycyde/tests/unit` from the project root.

+#### Integration

+Before running integration tests, you must set the `CYVERSE_USERNAME` and `CYVERSE_PASSWORD` environment variables to allow tests to authenticate with Terrain.
+Then run `python3 -m pytest pycyde/tests/integration` from the project root.